 How will I know if Hair chair’s technology will work for me?

-In order to ensure that Hair chair’s technology is appropriate to your specific situation, you will be ask to complete a short questionnaire.
+In order to ensure that the Hair chair’s technology is appropriate for your specific situation, you will be asked to complete a short questionnaire.
 Because there are many possible reasons for the appearance of thinning hair, questions regarding your hair appearance and goals will be asked.
 Results of the questionnaire will be reviewed with you.
 If you are a suitable candidate, a schedule will be recommended and costs will be discussed.

 What do the sessions involve?